mlcsec/Graphpython/README.md

   - [x] `Get-DeviceConfigurationPolicies` - tidy up the templateReference and assignmentTarget output
   - [x] `Add-ApplicationPermission` - updated logic and added ability to grant admin consent for admin permissions assigned from the same command - update `Grant-AppAdminConsent` to handle any failures so users don't have to repeat this whole command again
 - New:
-  - [x] `Find-PrivilegedApplications` - identify enterprise applications which have
+  - [x] `Find-PrivilegedApplications` - identify enterprise applications which have privileged graph api permissions granted
   - [x] `Grant-AppAdminConsent` - grant admin consent for requested/applied admin app permissions (if `Add-ApplicationPermission` fails)
   - [x] `Backdoor-Script` - first user downloads target script content then adds their malicious code, supply updated script as args, encodes then [patch](https://learn.microsoft.com/en-us/graph/api/intune-shared-devicemanagementscript-update?view=graph-rest-beta)
   - [ ] `Deploy-MaliciousWin32App` - use IntuneWinAppUtil.exe to package the EXE/MSI and deploy to devices